Sandark/Vehicle-Management/README.md

 # Vehicle CRUD
 Simple Spring boot application to manage vehicles.
 You can see them all, create, update or delete.
 # Running application
-By default, the application uses in-file H2 databases to persist information between runs.
-Upon the first run, initial_setup.sql and test_data.sql will be used to generate needed tables and insert initial data.

-Can be changed to an in-memory database to have a clean setup each run by setting property **spring.datasource.url=jdbc:h2:mem:vehicledb** in application.properties.

-Tests are using an in-memory H2 database and clean it up after each test to ensure test independence.
-Test data is created from test-test_data.sql.
+Application requires running DB to work.
+The simplest way is to use docker compose in order to run Postgres DB.

+`docker-compose up -d vehiclecrud-db`

 ## Run from IDE
 1. Build using `mvn clean install -DskipTests`
+2. Run `docker-compose up -d vehiclecrud-db` to run postgres
-2. Run application root in IDE (or `mvn spring-boot:run`)
+3. Run application root in IDE (or `mvn spring-boot:run`)

 ## Use Docker to host an application

+Run `docker-compose up -d` to launch application and database container.
+Migration will be done upon first launch and application will be avaialble at `localhost:8080`.

+### Dockerfile

 Create an image with following parameters:<br>